Advocate: Use Your Outside Voice!

 Yes!
 Many of Minnesota's remote and rural communities depend on hikers, hunters and birders passing through their towns, buying fuel, eating at taverns and purchasing those oft-forgot last-minute supplies.
 We cannot have healthy, prosperous societies if we don’t protect the natural systems on which they depend.
-Read more about how nature is the investment of our lifetime.
+Read more about how we can fund and transition to a nature-positive economy.

 A lot of people are surprised to learn that more than half of Minnesota's waters are considered impaired by the Minnesota Pollution Control Agency.
-The Mississippi River headwaters area is one of special concern for The Nature Conservancy, as this region provides drinking water for about 2.5 million Minnesotans.
+The Mississippi River headwaters area is one of special concern for The Nature Conservancy, as this region provides drinking water for about two and a half million Minnesotans.
 We’re also working to improve the health of Lake Superior’s tributaries by planting millions of trees in coordination with conservation partners.

 Biodiversity underpins every aspect of life on our planet.
 The food we eat, the air we breathe, our climate—essentially, everything that makes Earth inhabitable—all depends on the interplay of millions of organisms in diverse ecosystems, which have learned to thrive and interact over billions of years.
 Learn more about biodiversity by watching this video.

 Nature is our first line of defense against many climate impacts.
 That’s why we are working to create systems that store more carbon through natural processes and improve people’s lives in the process.
 We’re working to incentivize public and private landowners to use practices that store more carbon, like planting trees, improving soil health on agricultural lands and protecting and restoring our grasslands, wetlands and peatlands.